-- Each year, from 2013 to 2015, an estimated 1,650 portable heater fires in residential buildings were reported to fire departments within the United States.
-These fires caused an estimated 90 deaths, 175 injuries, and \$84 million in property loss. - Only 4 percent of heating fires in residential buildings involved portable heaters; however, portable heaters were involved in 43 percent of fatal heating fires in residential buildings. - Portable heater fires in residential buildings peaked in January (25 percent). - The leading reported factor contributing to ignition of portable heater fires in residential buildings was placing a heat source too close to combustible objects (54 percent). - Portable heater fires in residential buildings most often started in bedrooms (37 percent).
-In these fires, bedding, such as blankets, sheets, and comforters, was the leading item first ignited by portable heaters at 23 percent. - Smoke alarms were not present in 32 percent of portable heater fires in occupied residential buildings.
-Additionally, automatic extinguishing systems (AESs) were present in only 2 percent of portable heater fires in occupied residential buildings.
+- Each year, from 2017 to 2019, an estimated average of 1,100 portable heater fires in residential buildings were reported to U.S. fire departments.
+These fires caused an estimated annual average of 65 deaths, 150 injuries and \$51 million in property loss. - Only 3% of heating fires in residential buildings involved portable heaters.
+However, portable heaters were involved in 41% of fatal heating fires in residential buildings. - Portable heater fires in residential buildings peaked in January (25%). - The leading reported factor contributing to ignition was placing the heat source too close to combustible objects (48%). - Portable heater fires in residential buildings most often started in bedrooms (34%).
+In these fires, bedding, such as blankets, sheets and comforters, was the leading item first ignited at 16%. - Smoke alarms were present in 41% of portable heater fires in occupied residential buildings. - Full or partial automatic extinguishing systems (AESs), including residential sprinklers, were present in only 2% of portable heater fires in occupied residential buildings.

-Each year, from 2013 to 2015, portable heater fires in residential buildings - a subset of heating fires in residential buildings - accounted for an estimated average of 1,650 fires in the U.S. These fires resulted in an annual average of 90 deaths, 175 injuries, and \$84 million in property loss.
-The term "portable heater fires" applies to those fires that are caused by catalytic heaters, oil-filled heaters, or other heaters, such as electric heaters, that are designed to be carried or moved for use in a variety of locations.
-Portable heaters are a subset of space heaters - small heaters designed to heat specific areas or rooms of a building.
+From 2017 to 2019, portable heater fires in residential buildings - a subset of heating fires in residential buildings - accounted for an estimated annual average of 1,100 fires in the U.S.^{1, 2} These fires resulted in an estimated annual average of 65 deaths, 150 injuries and \$51 million in property loss.3 The term "portable heater fires" applies to those fires that are caused by catalytic heaters, oil-filled heaters or other heaters, such as electric heaters, that are designed to be carried or moved for use in a variety of locations.4 Portable heaters are a subset of space heaters - small heaters designed to heat specific areas or rooms of a building.5

-While portable heater fires in residential buildings were small in number, representing only 4 percent of all heating fires in residential buildings, their consequences were substantial: they accounted for 43 percent of fatal heating fires in residential buildings.
-Moreover, many of these fires were preventable, as human error was a contributing factor to the fire.
-For example, placing the heater too close to combustible items or leaving the heater unattended.
+While portable heater fires in residential buildings were only 3% of all heating fires in residential buildings, their consequences were substantial, accounting for 41% of fatal heating fires in residential buildings.
+Many of these fires were preventable, as human error was a contributing factor to the fire - for example, placing the heater too close to combustible items or leaving the heater unattended.

-As part of a series of topical reports that address fires in residential buildings, this report addresses the characteristics of portable heater fires in residential buildings, as reported to the National Fire Incident Reporting System (NFIRS).
-The focus is on fires reported from 2013 to 2015 - the most recent data available at the time of the analysis.
-NFIRS data is used for the analyses throughout this report.
-For a broader overview of heating fires, see the companion topical report, "Heating Fires in Residential Buildings (2013-2015)," Volume 18, Issue 7.
+As part of a series of topical reports that addresses fires in types of residential buildings, this report addresses the characteristics of portable heater fires in residential buildings as reported to the NFIRS.6 NFIRS data are used for the analyses throughout this report.
+For a broader overview of heating fires, see the companion topical report, "Heating Fires in Residential Buildings (2017-2019)," Volume 21, Issue 10.